gcatanese/HerokuFiles/README.md

 # Remote files with Heroku

-Heroku file system is [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), meaning Dyno applications can write on the file system but changes are discared when the Dyno restarts.
+Heroku file system is [ephemeral](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem), meaning Dyno applications can write on the file system but changes are discarded when the Dyno restarts.

-It is also important to remember that Heroku Dynos restart (at least) every 24 hrs (see [cycling](https://devcenter.heroku.com/articles/dynos#restarting)), dus deleting all local filesystem changes.
+It is also important to remember that Heroku Dynos restart (at least) every 24 hrs (see [cycling](https://devcenter.heroku.com/articles/dynos#restarting)), hence deleting all local filesystem changes.

 Applications which need to persist data should rely on an external service like a database or a remote storage.